 AstraZeneca is not among the three COVID-19 vaccines approved by the FDA.
 It is, however, approved by the WHO.

-Mixing of Moderna and Pfizer has not been approved by the FDA.
+The mixing of Moderna and Pfizer has not been approved by the FDA.

 Nearly 4 million Canadians have received two different doses of Health Canada approved COVID-19 vaccines.
 The totals do not include Quebec which does not categorize data by vaccine product.